 You might feel like you’re bothering someone who isn’t interested and think it’s better to keep it that way.
 But consider these stats:

-- In an outreach case study, it was found that about 50% of responses occur because of follow-up emails
+- In a cold email outreach case study, it was found that about 50% of responses occur because of more follow ups.

 - 92% of salespeople stop after four follow-ups, but about 80% of prospects say no four times before saying yes.